Free Stuff To Take From the Hospital Part 1: What Mom Needs After Birth

-I’m not a big fan of these, but they did help in the middle of the night when we were first struggling with getting a good latch.
+I’m not a big fan of nipple shields for every feeding, but they did help in the middle of the night when my son and I were first struggling with getting a good latch.
 I intentionally tried not to use it during the day so that we could work on getting the latch right with consistency.

 And in case no one told you, getting it right is really hard and doesn’t often come as natural as many people pretend.

 But you definitely don’t want to be dealing with constipation, which a lot of women are prone to postpartum.

 And if you do deal with constipation, eventually you’ll really want those stool softeners to help you out.

 Thankfully I had a heads up on this one so I was able to ask for a sitz bath during my discharge, even though I had no idea at the time what it was or how to use it.